asimen1/ext-messenger/README.md

 This is obligatory for the library to work and should be done as early as possible in your background page.

-If you are not using npm/es6, add the [library](https://github.com/asimen1/chrome-ext-messenger/tree/master/dist) via script tag and use _window['chrome-ext-messenger']_.
+If you're not using npm/modules, add the [library](https://github.com/asimen1/chrome-ext-messenger/tree/master/dist) via script tag and use _window['chrome-ext-messenger']_.

 #### 2) Init connections (in any extension parts).
 ```javascript